Combining Experimental and Observational Data for Identification and Estimation of Long-Term Causal Effects: Approach 1: Equi-Confounding Data Fusion

-In this section, we provide an alternative identification assumption for the causal parameters $\theta_{ATE}$ and $\theta_{ETT}$.
-The assumption is inspired by the additive equi-confounding bias assumption in the identification approach using negative outcome controls \citep{lipsitch2010negative,tchetgen2014control,sofer2016negative}, and is similar in flavor to the parallel trends assumption in the difference-in-differences (DiD) framework \citep{card1990impact,angrist2008mostly}.
+Our first proposed approach is based on the assumption that the conditional confounding bias is equal for the short-term and long-term outcomes.
+This restriction is inspired by assumptions used in identification strategies involving negative outcome controls \citep{lipsitch2010negative,tchetgen2014control,sofer2016negative}, and is conceptually similar to the parallel trends assumption in the difference-in-differences (DiD) framework \citep{card1990impact,angrist2008mostly}.